 SSB Condor Club Flights

-Please note: the tasks below were designed for the Boulder scenery from Erwin de Bruin.
-They must be adapted to work in the Colorado_V2 scenery from Dave Leonard.
+Please note: the tasks below were designed for yet another unpublished scenery.
+It is called Boulder and the author is Erwin de Bruin.
+They must be adapted to work in either the public Colorado_C2 scenery or the Colorado_V2 scenery from Dave Leonard.

 Virtual 14er Safari Cup: Briefing